Cardboard

 The material burns poorly and is as hard as stone.
 The surface is different for each piece and gives a wonderful natural colour.
 So it can be used wonderfully for the interior.
 Visually, it strongly resembles wood or cork.
 It also feels similar.

-The material is also very impact- and break-resistant, which allows a wide range of use cases.
-The material can also be painted and otherwise coated to make it waterproof.
+The material is also very impact and break resistant, which allows a wide range of uses.
+The material can be painted and otherwise coated to make it waterproof.
 This would also make it suitable for outdoor use.
 From a sustainable point of view, however, this is not advisable, as it creates a composite material that cannot be added to its cycle.
-The cycle would be interrupted here, which does not correspond to the actual idea.

-In the future there will be more and more waste and Papress intervenes exactly here to create a world that uses what it consumes not only once but over and over again.
+In the future, there will be more and more waste and Papress intervenes to create a world that uses what it consumes not only once but over and over again.

 The lampshade is 3D printed from PETG (recycled plastic bottles).